President of Kyrgyzstan: Qualifications

 The office of president is open to all citizens of Kyrgyzstan who are no younger than 35 years of age, and no older than 65 years of age.
 A candidate must have a command of the state language, and have resided in the republic for no less than 15 years before the nomination of his or her candidacy for the position.
 The president cannot be a deputy of the Jogorku Kenesh (Parliament), occupy other positions, or carry out entrepreneurial activities, and must suspend activity in political parties and organizations for their period in office.

 On taking office the president must take the following oath, stipulated by Article 45 of the constitution, within 30 days of election before the assembled members of the legislative chamber:

 Electoral law

 The president is elected by the citizens of Kyrgyzstan by a majority of votes cast.
 These elections are held on the basis of universal suffrage, and by secret ballot.
 To become a candidate a person must obtain the signatures of fifty thousand registered voters.

 For an election to be considered valid the turnout must not be lower than fifty percent.
-Similarly, if a candidate wins the backing of fifty percent of the voters who participated they are the winner.
+Similarly, if a candidate wins the backing of more than fifty percent of the voters who participated they are the winner.
 Should no candidate win an outright majority in the first round, the two candidates with the highest number of votes face each other in a second ballot.